chocolatey-archive/puppet-chocolatey/README.md

 * [puppetlabs/chocolatey](https://forge.puppet.com/puppetlabs/chocolatey)
    * This is the stable version and is commercially supported by Puppet.
-   * It is slower moving, but should offer greater stability and fewer changes.
+   * It is slower moving, but offers greater stability and fewer changes.
 * [chocolatey/chocolatey](https://forge.puppet.com/chocolatey/chocolatey)
    * This is the bleeding edge version and is *not commercially supported* by Puppet.
-   * It keeps up with all the new features, but as such is not as fully tested.
+   * It keeps up with all the new features, but is not as fully tested.

 This module supports all editions of Chocolatey, including FOSS, [Professional](https://chocolatey.org/compare) and [Chocolatey for Business](https://chocolatey.org/compare).